Drone-Z/UNO-Drone-Research-/AugustoFolder/PaperOutline.md

 - We report a fitted outdoor path loss exponent of n = 2.59 from a 264 ft range characterization walk, consistent with near-line-of-sight outdoor propagation.
 - We identify the key hardware and signal processing limitations of low-cost ESP32 CSI for drone detection and provide a concrete roadmap for future improvement.

 The remainder of this paper is organized as follows.
-Section 2 reviews related work.
-Section 3 describes the system hardware and methodology.
-Section 4 presents experimental results.
-Section 5 discusses findings and limitations.
-Section 6 concludes the paper.
+Section 2 outlines the research objectives.
+Section 3 reviews related work.
+Section 4 describes the system hardware and methodology.
+Section 5 presents experimental results.
+Section 6 discusses findings and limitations.
+Section 7 concludes the paper.

 ---

+## 2. Research Objectives

+This project is ongoing.
+The experiments presented in this paper represent the first phase of a larger research effort aimed at building a system that can autonomously detect and localize a drone from CSI readings alone — without any prior knowledge of whether a drone is present.
+The following seven questions define the full scope of the project and guide the experimental roadmap:

+1. **Can the system detect if a drone is present?** Given a live CSI stream, can a trained model automatically flag drone presence without a human interpreting the data?
+2. **Can the system distinguish a drone from a person?** Do drone and human CSI signatures differ enough for automated separation, and at what packet rate does this become reliable?
+3. **Can the system separate a drone and a person when both are present simultaneously?** This is the most operationally realistic and most challenging scenario.
+4. **Can the system estimate the distance of the drone from CSI data?** Can path loss modeling and phase-based Time-of-Flight analysis provide reliable range estimates from the CSI readings themselves?
+5. **Does antenna count affect Fresnel zone size or detection sensitivity?** How does upgrading from a single antenna pair to multiple pairs change what is detectable?
+6. **How do multiple antenna links improve detection?** Can overlapping Fresnel zones from multiple TX/RX pairs provide coverage area expansion, false-positive rejection, and rudimentary localization?
+7. **How can a 3D detection volume be constructed using CSI?** Can antenna pairs at different heights and angles create a volumetric detection zone that captures drones flying at altitude rather than only at ground level?

+Questions 1 and 2 are the immediate focus of the next experimental phase.
+Questions 3 through 7 represent progressive milestones toward a fully autonomous, spatially-aware drone detection system.
+The current paper addresses the groundwork — confirming that the hardware works, characterizing the signal environment, and establishing that observable CSI differences exist between conditions — that is necessary before any of the seven questions above can be answered with confidence.

+---

-## 2. Related Work
+## 3. Related Work

 Drone detection has been approached from several directions in the literature.
 Radar-based systems offer long detection ranges and high accuracy but require specialized hardware that is impractical for low-cost deployment [24].
 Acoustic detection exploits the distinctive high-frequency sound produced by drone propellers but is highly sensitive to wind noise and environmental interference — a limitation directly relevant to our outdoor experiments [30].
 Visual detection using cameras and computer vision is similarly constrained by lighting conditions and line-of-sight requirements.